Heb-Lab-Wildlife-Habitat-Ecology/.github/profile/README.md

 2. Fork a repository from someone's personal page -- you can not fork a repo from your own account into an organization you are apart of.

-3. Below is a method I like for adding code to both my personal account page AND the organization page
+3. Below is a method I like for adding code to both my personal account page AND the organization page:

-  1. Create a new repository in the organization's GitHub.
+  - First, create a new repository in the organization's GitHub.
 You can make it the same name as your personal repository

-  2. In your local repository (R project on your computer), add the organization's repo as a new remote by running the following in your terminal:
+  - Then, in your local repository (R project on your computer), add the organization's repo as a new remote by running the following in your terminal:

 ```r
 git remote add org_repo https://github.com/org-name/repo-name.git